jonocour/applied_scientific_python/day_4/am/03_installation_stratergies/intro_to_installation.md

 This creates a symlink instead of copying your code into site-packages.

+> Use when developing locally — any code changes will reflect immediately without reinstalling.
-> Requires a `setup.py` in the root of your project.
+> Requires a `setup.py` or `pyproject.toml` in the root of your project.

 ---